USJJO: Fighting

 (Male categories: -55 kg, -62 kg, -69 kg, -77 kg, -85 kg, -94 kg, +94 kg; Female categories -48 kg, -55 kg, -62 kg, -70 kg, +70 kg).

 The actual competition is divided in three phases (Parts): Part I sees the JuJutsukas involved in distance combat (controlled attacks with arms and legs and atemis of various nature - punches, strikes and kicks).
 Once a grab has been made the Fight enters Part II and hits are no longer allowed.

 The jujutsukas try to bring one another down with various throwing techniques (and points are given according to how "clean" and effective the action was).
-Also - despite of not very common - submission techniques as controlled strangulations and locks are allowed in part II.
+Also - despite it not being very common - submission techniques as controlled strangulations and locks are allowed in part II.

 Once down on the tatamis (mats) the match enters its Part III.
 Here points are given for immobilisation techniques, controlled strangulations or levers on body joints that bring the opponent to yield.

 The winner is the Jutsuka who has accumulated most points during the fight.
 Automatic victory is assigned to the Jutsuka who gets an "Ippon" (clean action, full points) in all three Parts.
 This type of competition requires timing, agility, strength and endurance.